 Crunch!!
 This is what comes immediately to mind upon the first listen.

-To War marches you off to a pretty, sturdy start, followed by Winterbane leading you on its riff laden course into this cold, battle-reeking universe.
+To War marches you off to a pretty, sturdy start, followed by Winterbane leading you on its riff-laden course into this cold, battle-reeking universe.
 All of that kinda in the vein of Hellfire.

-Abbath has this knack to combine bare bone Black Metal riffing and shredding with melodic passages and other instruments coming out of nowhere.
+Abbath has this knack to combine bare-bone Black Metal riffing and shredding with melodic passages and other instruments coming out of nowhere.
 An abhorrence to many a real black metaller out there in the world.
-But to me this gets them this special kind of exotic flavor, elevating the band from the underground crowd of a gazillion of Black Metal endeavors all over the music universe.
-A good example of mixing melodic with straight Black Metal is the track Ashes of the Damned, suddenly featuring wind instruments – albeit for a very, very short stint.
+But to me, this gets them this special kind of exotic flavor.
+And elevates the band from the underground crowd of a gazillion of Black Metal endeavors all over the music universe.
+A good example of mixing Melodic with straight Black Metal is the track Ashes of the Damned, suddenly featuring wind instruments – albeit for a very, very short stint.